corinnt/dripseq-peaks/README.md

 <!--- Make code --->
     sbatch scheduler.sh

-**TODO:** Confirm running a batch script keeps the script from running on the login node.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [How to adjust the batch script arguments](https://docs.ccv.brown.edu/oscar/submitting-jobs/batch)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *You can run the `myq` command to check the status (pending or running) of the job in the queue.*